dojo/framework/src/stores/README.md

 ### Processes

-A `Process` is the construct used to execute commands against a `store` instance in order to make changes to the application state. `Processes` are created using the `createProcess` factory function that accepts an array of commands and an optional callback that can be used command to manage errors thrown from a command.
+A `Process` is the construct used to execute commands against a `store` instance in order to make changes to the application state. `Processes` are created using the `createProcess` factory function that accepts an array of commands and an optional callback that can be used to manage errors thrown from a command.
 The optional callback receives an `error` object and a `result` object.
 The `error` object contains the `error` stack and the command that caused the error.
 The `result` object contains the `payload` passed to the process, a function to undo the operations of the `process` and a function to execute an additional `process`.

-The array of `Commands` that are executed in sequence by the store until the last Command is completed or a `Command` throws an error, these processes often represent an application behavior.
+The array of `Commands` are executed in sequence by the store until the last Command is completed or a `Command` throws an error.
+These processes often represent an application behavior.
 For example adding a todo in a simple todo application which will be made up with multiple discreet commands.

 A simple `process` to add a todo and recalculate the todo count: